3 Signs It’s Time to Upgrade Your Company’s General Accounting Software

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Sean Chatterjee, the Vice President of Partner Sales at Acumatica, outlines the signs that signify it’s time for a company to upgrade its general accounting software solution.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Sean Chatterjee, the Vice President of Partner Sales at Acumatica, outlines the signs that signify it’s time for a company to upgrade its general accounting software solution.

 An accounting team is an essential facet of any company.
 Accounting teams rely on modern technologies—such as accounting software like QuickBooks—to manage an organization’s financial health and operate at scale effectively.
 Accounting software enables businesses to improve how they manage their accounting transactions, from accounts receivable (AR), accounts payable (AP), and bank management to revenue tracking and financial reporting.